Arctic Blue w/Beige interior, 265/225hp, 3-spd. manual transmission.

 It’s not often that we get in a ’56 Corvette.
 And it’s even less often that we get in an example as beautiful and correct as the one presented here.
 The integrity of the car, quality of restoration, and the absolutely stunning color combination of Arctic Blue (2nd rarest color) with Beige interior and White soft top all speak for itself.

-Formally owned by a long time NCRS member and current NCRS Foundation Chair who had acquired the ’56 from the previous owner, who had dismantled the car and started on the restoration.
-The chassis had been mostly restored, the engine rebuilt, and the body stripped.
-But at that point, the restoration had been stopped for some unknown reason.
-The car was then sold, and the restoration work resumed.
-The new husband and wife owners started gathering parts that were missing but then tragedy struck when the husband had a heart attack and passed away in ’08.
-The car then sat until 2013 when the last owner drove out to St. Louis, purchased it and took it home to CO. to finally complete the restoration.
+Formally owned by a long time N.C.R.S. member and Foundation Chair who had acquired the ’56 from the previous owner who had dismantled the car with the intention of fully restoring it.
+A good amount of work had been done up to that point.
+The chassis had been restored, engine rebuilt and the body stripped.
+But for some unknown reason, the work had been stopped.
+The car was then sold and once again the restoration resumed.
+The new owners, a husband and wife started gathering parts that were missing.
+But, then tragedy struck when the husband suddenly passed away from a heart attack in ’08.
+The car then sat until ’13 when the next owner drove out to St. Louis (fitting!) purchased the car and took it back to CO. where the restoration was finally completed.

-The five years of sitting meant that he had to refresh the chassis.
+The five years of sitting dormant meant the chassis needed to be refreshed.
 The engine was started and run while still in the chassis to make sure no issues had come up, which they hadn’t.
-The body was then sent back to Kansas City where the body and paint work was done.
-When that was completed, the chassis was shipped to KC in Sept. of ’16 and mated back to the body.
-After which the Corvette was again shipped back to CO. for completion.
+The body was then sent to Kansas City where the body and paint work was done.
+Once completed, the chassis was shipped to K.C. in Sept. of ’16 where it was mated to the body once more.
+After which, the Corvette was shipped back to CO. for completion.

 The interior all came from Al. Knoch, the chrome was done by Speed and Sport Chrome in Houston, TX.
 And the soft top installed in Denver.